webplatform/docs/css/media_queries/device-width/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=The first media query describes a device, which has a screen width of exactly 320 pixels.
+|Description=The first media query describes a device that has a screen width of exactly 320 pixels.

-The second example describes all screen devices with a screen width of 1024 pixels ans higher.
+The second example describes all screen devices with a screen width of 1024 pixels and higher.
 Note: The width of the browser does not matter in this case.
 Therefore you would have to use [[css/media_queries/width|mediaqueries: width]].

-The third media query describes all devices with a screen not wider than 1023 pixels.
+The third media query describes all devices with a screen width not wider than 1023 pixels.
 |Code=@media screen and ( device-width: 320px ) { … }

 @media screen and ( min-device-width: 1024px ) { … }